theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 > Exercise
 > --------
 >
-> Discuss your results with your group or a neighbor.
+> Discuss your results with your group or a neighbour.
 Which sample(s) looks the best in terms of per base sequence quality?
 Which sample(s) look the worst?
+>
 >